 The first Nissan March was introduced in October, 1982 as a 3-door sedan.
-It was allegedly designed by Giorgetto Giugiaro.
+In Europe and Canada the car was called Nissan Micra.
+It never met with the US crash test regulations at the time.
+It was designed by Giorgetto Giugiaro.
 It rode on a wheelbase of 230 cm and had a length of 364.5 cm.
 Engine was a 4-cylinder 987 cc.
+In Japan it was sold by Nissan Cherry, Sunny and (Bluebird) dealer outlets, with in 1983 the latter selling the majority, and the Cherry store selling less than half of the number sold by the Sunny store, due to the Pulsar hatchback.
 In September, 1983 a 5-door sedan was added.
 In February, 1985 a turbo was introduced.
+The March was advertised as 'My Basic' from August 1987.
 By January, 1989 the March Super Turbo was added with a 930 cc 110 PS engine with both a supercharger AND a turbo (this engine was already introduced in the March R by Autech in August, 1988).
-In Europe the car was called Nissan Micra, a 1235 cc engine joined the 987 cc engine in early 1989 and replaced it later.
+A 1235 cc engine (introduced with catalyzer in Canada at its introduction by 1984 and in selected European markets in late 1987) joined the 1-litre engine in early 1989 in Europe.

 In January, 1987 came the first derivative, the Nissan Be-1 2-door sedan with a length of 363.5 cm.

-In January, 1989 the Nissan Pao 3-door sedan was introduced with a length of 374 cm.
+In January, 1989 the Nissan Pao 3-door sedan (split rear tailgate) was introduced with a length of 374 cm.

 In February, 1991 arrived the Nissan Figaro 2-door coupe (with foldable roof center and back window) with a length of 374 cm.